 3. Payment Cancellation

-You may cancel or edit any scheduled payment (including recurring payments) without a charge if you do so before we have begun processing the payment.
+You may cancel or edit any scheduled bill payment (including recurring payments) without a charge if you do so before we have begun processing the payment.
 Once we have begun processing the payment, you must submit a stop payment request in order to cancel the payment.
 The current status of each payment is displayed in the online system.

-4. Right to Stop Payment and Procedure for Doing So
+Section XII - Right to Stop Payment of Preauthorized Transfers and Procedure for Doing So

-Section XII - Your Liability for Unauthorized Use
+Section XIII - Your Liability for Unauthorized Use

 1. Contact Customer Support Immediately